 - 8.12 The following principles will underpin the Fife approach to commissioning to ensure that the services, which we provide, are flexible to meet different levels of demand and changing levels of need.
-They will enable us, also, to meet the planning principles (paragraph 3.4) outlined in The Act: - Community working alongside service users to develop and design services that meet local needs and grow local assets and solutions. - Innovation engaging with emerging delivery models and best practice to implement new ways of working that better serve the people of Fife. - Commissioning working actively with local providers to make best use of resources and prioritize services where there is evidence of positive impacts in terms of outcomes and,consequently, reducing demand elsewhere.
+They will enable us, also, to meet the planning principles (paragraph 3.4) outlined in The Act working in partnership with local providers to make best use of resources, that allows the flexibility required to meet the Strategic Priorities.
+Services will be prioritised where there is evidence: - Community working alongside service users to develop and design services that meet local needs and grow local assets and solutions. - Innovation engaging with emerging delivery models and best practice to implement new ways of working that better serve the people of Fife. - Commissioning working actively with local providers to make best use of resources and prioritize services where there is evidence of positive impacts in terms of outcomes and,consequently, reducing demand elsewhere.

-- 8.13 Our Commissioning Intentions are described in four areas of activity, and all contribute to the intended change to the model of care as described at section 8.4 above.
+- 8.13 Our Commissioning Intentions are described in four areas of activity, and all contribute to the intended change to the model of care as described at section 8.4 above .
 They build on the shared investment of the Integrated Care Fund to develop integrated models of care and support which are person centered.
 Our Commissioning Intentions are focused on the four Strategic priority areas mentioned above.
 Thes are, namely:

 - 1. Prevention and Early Intervention;

 - 2. Integrated and Coordinated Care;

 - 3. Mental Health and Wellbeing; and

-- 4. Tackling Inequalities.
+- 4. Reducing Inequalities.